opengeospatial/geoapi/_pages/snapshot/conformance.md

 /**
 * Executes all GeoAPI tests using the factories registered in the META-INF/services directory.
 * All MathTransform.derivative(DirectPosition) tests are skipped, and the tolerance threshold
-* for MyProjection latitude values is relaxed by a factor of 10 during inverse projections.
+* for MyProjection latitude values is relaxed by a factor of 10 during reverse projections.
 */
 public class GeoapiTest extends TestSuite implements ImplementationDetails {
     private static final Configuration CONFIGURATION = new Configuration();